Teenage Loneliness: 3 Ways to Help Your Lonely Teen

 Your teen might not acknowledge your small note of encouragement but believe me, a couple of positive words go a long way.
 When you are thinking of your teen at work, send them a short text message saying how special they are to you.
 Or, you can write them a small note and put it in their lunch box reminding them of how proud you are of them.
 Lastly, you can put a sticky note on their bathroom mirror letting them know the beautiful things you see in them.
 A small note will remind your teen that you are thinking of them, and they are not alone.

 Clinical Psychologist Madeline Levine said it best, “Make sure your teen knows that if given a choice of all the children in the world, he or she is the one you would choose.”

-Sometimes loneliness can become problematic or you might be experiencing more symptoms than warranted.
-I help teens and young adults navigate through depression, anxiety, grief/loss, and life transitions in a safe and therapeutic space.
+Sometimes teenage loneliness can become problematic or teens might be experiencing more symptoms than warranted.
+At Ashley Hudson Therapy, I help teens and young adults navigate through depression, anxiety, grief/loss, and life transitions in a safe and therapeutic space.
 If you are in California and ready to start feeling better, schedule a complimentary consultation with me today.

 In addition, Ashley Hudson is the founder of Illuminate Your Connection LLC, a parent coaching service that has online courses and products to help parents of teenagers reconnect with their teenager and illuminate the relationship they once had.